Harry Lee (sheriff): Death

 Lee died five days after returning from M.D.
 Anderson Cancer Center in Houston for his latest round of treatment for leukemia.
 His death came less than three weeks before he hoped to win an eighth term in office.
 Lee had qualified to run in the October 20 primary against Harahan Police Chief Peter Dale and contractor Julio Castillo.
 State law requires qualifying to reopen if a candidate dies before the election is held.

 On September 30, WWL-TV reported that Lee was hospitalized in serious condition due to complications from leukemia.
 Lee was reportedly having breathing problems and was taken to the Ochsner Medical Center.
 He died at 10:44 a.m. on October 1, 2007, and was interred four days later at Metairie Cemetery in New Orleans.

 Shortly after Lee's death, the primary election for sheriff was moved from October 20 to November 17, and Newell Normand, a Republican, was appointed as the interim sheriff.
 Normand, who had been the chief deputy since 1995, was elected as the sheriff with over 90% of the vote and held the office until 2017.

 In 2001, Lee was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.
-Only five other sheriffs have been so designated, Cat Doucet, Charles Fuselier, Leonard R. "Pop" Hataway, Jessel Ourso, and William Earl Hilton.
+Only five other sheriffs have been so designated, including Cat Doucet and Jessel Ourso.